Regression test selection model: a comparison between ReTSE and pythia

 Amir Ngah, Malcolm Munro, Zailani Abdullah, Masita A. Jalil, Mohammad Abdallah

 As software systems change and evolve over time regression tests have to be run to validate these changes.
 Regression testing is an expensive but essential activity in software maintenance.
-This paper is purposely to compare a new regression test selection model called ReTSE with Pythia.
-The ReTSE model is developed using decomposition slicing in order to identify the relevant regression tests.
+The purpose of this paper is to compare a new regression test selection model called ReTSE with Pythia.
+The ReTSE model uses decomposition slicing in order to identify the relevant regression tests.
 Decomposition slicing provides a technique that is capable of identifying the unchanged parts of a system.
 Pythia is a regression test selection technique based on textual differencing.
-Both techniques is compare using a Power program taken from Vokolos and Frankl’s paper.
+Both techniques are compare using a Power program taken from Vokolos and Frankl’s paper.
 The analysis of this comparison has shown promising results in reducing the number of tests to be run after changes are introduced.

 decomposition slicing; program slicing; pythia; regression test selection; regression testing; ReTSE;